Shahnaz Sheikh

 Shahnaz Sheikh (born 21 March 1949) is a retired Pakistani field hockey player.
 He was born at Sialkot, Pakistan.
 He is related to Olympians Zahid Sheikh and Tariq Sheikh.
 In 2014, he was the head coach of Pakistan National Hockey Team.
+He was appointed head coach of Pakistan hockey team for Olympics Qualifier to be held in Oman in January 2024.